-We encourage parents/guardians to volunteer their time to enrich both learning and the school community.
-Volunteering may include coming into the classroom to work with students, help with special projects or chaperoning a field trip.
+- We encourage parents/guardians to volunteer their time to enrich both the learning and the school community.
+Volunteering may include coming into the classroom to work with the students, help with special projects, or chaperone a field trip.
 It is of utmost importance that observations and experiences stay within the confines of the classroom.
-If questions or concerns arise, volunteers are directed to speak with the classroom teacher or building administrator.
+If questions or concerns arise, volunteers are directed to speak with the classroom teacher or building principal. - Volunteers should refrain from bringing siblings when volunteering their time.